There is no doubt in my mind that KashTree is a scam, but I know I couldn’t convince you by just saying it is.

 What Is KashTree?

-KashTree calls itself the #1 Influencer Network when in reality there is no such thing.
-It claims to be founded way back in 2015 by an unknown owner but was just really launched in just August of 2019.
+KashTree calls itself a #1 influencer network when in reality there is no such thing.
+It claims to be founded in 2015 by an unknown owner but was really launched in August 2019.

-Secondly, it claims to generate income for you by simply sharing your referral link where they’ll pay you from the revenue they generate from ads.
-No matter how many times you go back and forth on every page of KashTree, you won’t see a single ad display disproving the claim they make money from ads.
+Secondly, it claims to pay you simply for spamming your referral links all over Facebook and Twitter from the revenue they generate from ads.
+Except, no matter how many times you scour every page of KashTree, you won’t see a single ad.

-Once you finish filling out the form, you’ll be redirected to the login page to type your details and voila you’re in.
+Once you finish filling out the form, you’ll be redirected to the login page to type out your details and voila, you’re in.

-You’ll immediately see the dashboard containing the tasks on the left tabs.
-On the major portion of the page, you’ll see your own referral link, a task monitor, and your supposed balance.
-(You automatically get $50 as a signup bonus)
+You’ll see the dashboard area with tasks on the left tabs.
+In the middle of the page you’ll see your referral link, a task monitor, and your supposed balance.
+(You automatically get a $50 signup bonus.)

 Now let’s move on to the tasks.

 Every time someone signs up using your referral link, you get $25.
-However, even if they don’t but they just clicked on the link, KashTree still gives you $2 for it.
+However, even if they don’t but they just clicked on the link, KashTree still gives you $2.